binance/binance-spot-api-docs/testnet/web-socket-streams.md

 1. Apply the update procedure below to all buffered events, and then to all subsequent events received.

 To apply an event to your local order book, follow this update procedure:
+1. Decide whether the update event can be applied:
-1. If the event `u` (last update ID) is < the update ID of your local order book, ignore the event.
+    * If the event last update ID (`u`) is less than the update ID of your local order book, ignore the event.
-1. If the event `U` (first update ID) is > the update ID of your local order book, something went wrong.
-Discard your local order book and restart the process from the beginning.
+    * If the event first update ID (`U`) is greater than the update ID of your local order book + 1, you have missed some events. <br> Discard your local order book and restart the process from the beginning.
+    * Normally, `U` of the next event is equal to `u + 1` of the previous event.
 1. For each price level in bids (`b`) and asks (`a`), set the new quantity in the order book:
     * If the price level does not exist in the order book, insert it with new quantity.
     * If the quantity is zero, remove the price level from the order book.